-Alan has operated RunTime Software as a “hobby business.”
-He has always enjoyed supporting and improving RunScore and intends to continue doing so as long as he can and as long as he enjoys doing so.
+During the years Alan has operated RunTime Software as a “hobby business.”
+He has always enjoyed supporting and improving RunScore.

-RunTime Software, LLC is the company which owns RunScore.
+RunTime Software, LLC is the company which owned RunScore.
 Until 2017, it was a sole-member LLC with Alan as the single member.

-We will honor the “lifetime licenses” we sold some years ago but will ask those timers to contribute to RunScore’s financial future.
+We have continued to honor the “lifetime licenses” we sold some years ago. but will ask those timers to contribute to RunScore’s financial future.
 We no longer offer a lifetime license.